 Bollinger Bands were developed by the famous technical trader John Bollinger and are a measure of the volatility of a stock like the RDNT stock.
 The stock price is trading between the average and the upper band in the context of RadNet bollinger bands.

 RadNet Moving Average Convergence Divergence or MACD

 Two important concepts with respect to moving average convergence divergence or MACD are: crossovers and divergence.
 When the MACD rises above the signal line, it typically indicates a bullish trend and most likely the stock prices will go up.
-The RadNet MACD line is below the signal line.
+The RadNet MACD line is above the signal line.